aqara/aqara-mcp-server/readme/README.md

 4. Update relevant documentation (such as this README) if necessary
 5. Ensure your commit messages are clear and descriptive

+**🌟 If this project helps you, please give us a Star!**

+**🤝 Welcome to join our community and make smart homes smarter together!**

 ## License

 This project is licensed under the [MIT License](/LICENSE).

+---

 Copyright (c) 2025 Aqara-Copilot